 On November 20, 2015, the Yankees selected the contract of righthander Rookie Davis from the AA Trenton Thunder; and selected the contracts of outfielder Ben Gamel and righty Johnny Barbato from the AAA Scranton/Wilkes-Barre RailRiders.

 It was a good trade for both teams when the Yankees shipped 1992 lower-round draft choice Mike Dejean to the Rockies for catcher Joe Girardi on November 20, 1995.
 On the Yanks’ end, Joe would hit the game-winning triple in the Championship-deciding Game Six in the World Series 11 months later, and he tutored the raw Jorge Posada until the latter could take the number-one catching job.
 In 2004, Girardi took the seat next to that of Manager Joe Torre on the Yankee bench, and he managed the Marlins in Florida in 2006.
 He was a broadcaster of Yankee games on YES in 2007.
-Girardi is the current Yankee manager, and garnered the Yanks 27th Championship in 2009.
+Girardi served as Yankee manager from 2008 through 2017, and garnered the Yanks’ 27th Championship in 2009.

 There is a statistical anomaly in numbers achieved by one-time Yankee player Billy Martin, all tied in with the fact that he was traded on November 20 in back-to-back years.
 Once he was traded by Detroit to Cleveland on that day in 1958, he played 73 games for the Indians in 1959, garnering nine home runs and 24 rbi’s in that season.
 Kansas City had traded him to Detroit exactly one year before after they (the A’s) had gotten him from the Yankees during the 1957 campaign.
 He managed the same number of home runs (9) with three more rbi’s (27) for the A’s in ’57 as he did with the Indians in ’59, and he did it while playing the exact same amount of games (73).